enso-org/enso/doc/design/type-system/type-discipline.md

   would welcome insight on whether it is perhaps easier to do so from the get go.
 If doing so, we would prefer to go with `Type : Type`.
 - Our aim is to create a powerful type system to support development, rather than turn Luna into a research language.
+We want users to be able to add safety gradually.

 # References
 The design of the type-system described in this document is based on prior work